Posted on June 6, 2019 and last updated on February 24, 2025

 • Sights: injured owls, vultures, geese, hawks and other birds

-The 200-acre Birdsacre preserve — home to rehabilitated owls, hawks, geese, and other birds, and to miles of winding trails with a lot of character — sits right next to the shopping mecca and crazy summer traffic of Ellsworth.
+The 200-acre Birdsacre preserve — home to rehabilitated owls, hawks, geese, and other birds, and to miles of winding trails with a lot of character — sits next to the shopping mecca and crazy summer traffic of Ellsworth.
 The juxtaposition of these two worlds is surprising, as is being able to move from commercial sprawl to peaceful haven in just a few feet.

 Several of the birds in the preserve have been hurt by run-ins with cars.
 Others were born with deformities.
 None of them are well enough to be released back into the wild.
 Because some birds, especially ones in captivity, can live many years, some of the residents are relatively ancient — 20, 30, even 40 years.